 2. Identify your inputs and assumptions

-The second step focuses on answering essential questions, which includes:
+The second step focuses on essential questions like:

 What are your sales quotas?